Background

 - Identification of a corporate customer; requirement to obtain a hard copy of certification (typically, corporate registry information)

-In the case of transactions with a corporate customers, the Act requires a financial institution to obtain a hard copy of the certification (typically, corporate registry information) from a corporate customer, usually issued by a legal affairs bureau when the corporate is located in Japan.
+In the case of transactions with corporate customers, the Act requires a financial institution to obtain a hard copy of the certification (typically, corporate registry information) from a corporate customer, usually issued by a legal affairs bureau when the corporate is located in Japan.

 In some jurisdictions (e.g. Singapore) an official hard copy of the corporate registration document is not available from a government entity; information is only observable on-line.